OliveraSofia/TestApplyDigital/README.md

     The chosen strategy was to use [Custom Commands](https://docs.cypress.io/api/cypress-api/custom-commands).

     This way the test cases can be reused and it is easier to read them.
-    Custom Comands can be found in: cypress\support\commands.js It could be improved if the modules were tested isolated.
+    Custom Commands can be found in: cypress\support\commands.js It could be improved if the modules were tested isolated.
 The order was chosen to prioritize as required.

 # Test Cases